CRM that

 On the Executive Summary, three Sales tiles surface for the GM and the owner: Pipeline Summary (active deals, weighted room-nights, expected revenue, due-soon follow-ups), Win Rate (won / lost over the last 30 days, with the trend), and the Gap Alert — the one that flags revenue-soft weeks 13 weeks ahead, before they become a Friday afternoon panic.

-The Gap Alert walks the next 13 weeks and tags every week where on-the-books occupancy is soft AND the sales pipeline has too few room-nights to compensate.
+The Gap Alert checks the next 13 weeks and flags every week where on-the-books occupancy is soft AND the sales pipeline has too few room-nights to compensate.
 The result is a concrete list: "Week of May 4 — OTB 42%, only 8 pipeline nights.
 Worth a campaign."
 The GM doesn't have to ask.
 The system surfaces the weeks that need attention.

 - Pipeline Summary tile — active deals, weighted RN, expected revenue, due-soon follow-ups, traffic-light health